Japan Cabinet OKs record stimulus package to fix economy

 Kishida, who has promised “a new capitalism” for Japan, took office in October.
 In September, he became the head of the ruling party, replacing his predecessor Yoshihide Suga, who stepped down after just a year in office, largely because of widespread public discontent about his inept response to the pandemic.

-“We want to support those people who are suffering because of the coronavirus, while steering our nation’s sorely damaged economy back to health,” Kishida said about the latest package.
+“We want to support those people who are suffering because of the coronavirus, while steering our nation’s sorely damaged economy back to health,” Kishida said.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama